TritonDataCenter/knife-joyent/README.md

 ## Bootstrap template for smartos

-To bootstrap chef on SmartOS, use the script provided at the [Joyent Wiki] (http://wiki.joyent.com/wiki/display/jpc2/Joyent+ChefServer+SmartMachine#JoyentChefServerSmartMachine-BootstrappingaBareImagedSmartMachinetoyourChefServer) which sets up chef-client with SMF and installs the basic essentials.
+To bootstrap chef on SmartOS, use the script provided at [joyent/smartmachine_cookbooks](https://github.com/joyent/smartmachine_cookbooks) which sets up chef-client with SMF and installs the basic essentials.

 ## License